rushimeh/TaxMate/README.md

 ## Demo

 Heres a link/gif to a demo of the app being used and its functionalities being tested.
-Keep in mind this is a prototype, so the front end still needs some work.

 <div>
     <a href="https://www.loom.com/share/f2562c9e601e4ef5be05d6d4288d8236">